 SpeakersLearn about our speakers for this historic event.

 Blossom is a trans-health advocate, HIV/AIDS activist, actress, motivational speaker, Feminist, and producer.
-She graduated from Mississippi University for Women in Columbus, Ms with a Bachelor of Science in Public Health Education and is the first Black Transwoman to graduate from the university.
-Her attention gained national attention when she appeared in Season 1 of Caitlyn Jenner’s docu-series “I Am Cait” and on the Ellen Show in which she received 20,000 to attend nursing school.
+She graduated from Mississippi University for Women with a Bachelor of Science in Public Health Education and is the first Black Transwoman to graduate from the university.
+She gained national attention when she appeared in Season 1 of Caitlyn Jenner’s docu-series “I Am Cait” and on the Ellen Show in which she received $20,000 to attend nursing school.
 She currently works for a non-profit and continues to be a fierce community activist.

 The Honorable Lili Bosse was originally elected to the Beverly Hills City Council in 2011 and is currently serving her second term as mayor.

 Mayor Bosse’s goal has always been to promote the values of inclusion and diversity, and create a new sense of community.
 During her time on the Council, Ms. Bosse has initiated a Healthy City program that encourages residents to adopt a healthy lifestyle and fosters a healthy business community and healthy government.
 Her weekly Walks With the Mayor routinely draw hundreds of walkers, who explore the city and visit both new and established businesses.